Vicente Carrillo Fuentes: Kingpin Act sanction

 On 1 June 2000, the United States Department of the Treasury sanctioned Carrillo Fuentes under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with eleven other international criminals.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.

 Arrest

 Carrillo Fuentes was arrested in a joint operation by the Mexican Army and Federal Police in Torreón, Coahuila on 9 October 2014.
 He was then sent to Mexico City and transferred to the federal installations of SEIDO, Mexico's anti-organized crime investigatory agency, where he gave a formal declaration.
 Two days later, he was formally charged with drug trafficking and organized crime offenses.
 On 14 October 2014, Carrillo Fuentes was transferred to the Federal Social Readaptation Center No. 2, a federal maximum-security prison (commonly referred to as "Puente Grande"), in Jalisco state.
 That same day, he was formally charged by a federal court in Jalisco for violating Mexico's Federal Law of Firearms and Explosives.

 Sentence

 On 14 September 2021, a Mexican court sentenced Fuentes to 28 years in prison.

+Extradition to the United States

+On 27 February 2025, Carrillo Fuentes along with 28 other narco figures, including Rafael Caro Quintero, were extradited to the United States.
+On February 28, 2025, Fuentes was arraigned in a New York federal court in Brooklyn, entering a plea of not guilty to running a criminal enterprise.